MicrosoftDocs/quantum-docs-pr/articles/machines/resources-estimator.md

 required to run a given instance of a Q# operation on a quantum computer.
-It accomplishes this by executing the quantum operation without actually simulating the state of a quantum computer; for this reason, it can estimate resources for Q# operations that use thousands of qubits.
+It accomplishes this by executing the quantum operation without actually simulating the state of a quantum computer; for this reason, it can estimate resources for Q# operations that use thousands of qubits, if the classical part of the code can be run in a reasonable time.

 ## Usage